How to Challenge a SPED School Transfer Recommendation in Singapore

 Should I get a private psycho-educational assessment?

 If you disagree with the school's assessment basis, yes.
-An independent evaluation from a registered educational psychologist costs SGD 2,000–4,000 through private practice.
+An independent evaluation from a registered educational psychologist generally takes 1–3 months through private practice; fees depend on the provider and scope, so obtain a current quote.
 It provides a documented second opinion on your child's cognitive functioning, adaptive skills, and capacity to access the mainstream curriculum with appropriate support.

 What if the independent assessment agrees with the school's recommendation?